 🚫 Cons:

-- Less specialized for cockpit use
+- Not as specialized for cockpit use

 StrongBags Vortex2 Pilot Luggage